Fall 2020 Semester

-If students cannot comply with the health, safety, and housing standards, and are in cohorts scheduled to be on campus, they must submit a request to attend courses remotely.
+A. If students cannot comply with the health, safety, and housing standards, and are in cohorts scheduled to be on campus, they must submit the Remote Learning Request Form.
 Students taking courses remotely will not be granted access to the campus.
 Students may request to take courses remotely, by submitting the Remote Learning request form, which will be distributed to students via their RPI email.

 Q. What resources are available for juniors, seniors, graduate students, and Greek members who need assistance in identifying an off-campus apartment?

 A. For a comprehensive list of services, visit: https://sll.rpi.edu/living-off-campus.

 Q. Are juniors and seniors able to live on campus if they would like to?